labgrid-project/labgrid/doc/overview.rst

 The `ConsoleProtocol` allows the `ShellDriver` to work with any specific method of accessing the board's console (locally via USB, over the network using a console server or even an external program).
-At the `ConsoleProtocol` level, character are send to and received from the target, but they are not yet interpreted as specific commands or their output.
+At the `ConsoleProtocol` level, characters are sent to and received from the target, but they are not yet interpreted as specific commands or their output.

 The `ShellDriver` implements the higher-level :any:`CommandProtocol`, providing actions such as "run" or "run_check".
-Internally, it interacts with Linux shell on the target board.
+Internally, it interacts with the Linux shell on the target board.
 For example, it:

 - waits for the login prompt